 - You should not repeat the misinformation any more than necessary.
 Though it is often necessary to address the misinformation itself during the debunking attempt, you should not reference it any more than is necessary, since doing so could increase people’s familiarity with it.

-In addition, there are several guidelines that you should keep in mind with regards to how you should structure the debunking process:
+In addition, there are several guidelines that you should keep in mind with regard to how you should structure the debunking process:

 - Start with the facts.
 When you start the debunking attempt, you should begin with the facts, and only then introduce the misinformation.